anuragambuja/data-engineering-gcp/Dataprep.md

 # Dataprep

 - Cloud Dataprep by Trifacta is an intelligent data service for visually exploring, cleaning, and preparing data for analysis.
+- With Alteryx / Dataprep, you can get a visual representation of the data and use wranglers andrecipes to remove out of scope and erroneous data.

 - Serverless, runs on top of Dataflow

 - Alteryx / Dataprep ELT pipeline architecture